Giorgi/DuckDB.NET/README.md

 ![Project Icon](https://raw.githubusercontent.com/Giorgi/DuckDB.NET/main/Logo.jpg "DuckDB.NET Project Icon")

-Note: The library is in early stage and contributions are more than wellcome.
+Note: The library is in the early stage and contributions are more than welcome.

 ## Usage